Interlock Architectures — Pt. 1: What do those categories really mean?

 Figure 2 — Old-School Start/Stop Circuit with Guard Relay

-Ice-cube’ style plug-in relays were often chosen for CR1.
+“Ice-cube” plug-in relays were often chosen for CR1.
 These devices did not have ‘force-guided’ contacts in them, so it was possible to have one contact in the relay fail while the other continued to operate properly.

-Modern Circuits
+Modern Architectures

 Category B

 These original circuits are the basis for what became known as ‘Category B’ (‘B’ for ‘Basic’) circuits.
 Here’s the definition from the standard.
-Note that I am taking this excerpt from ISO 13849–1: 2007 (Edition 2).
+I am taking this excerpt from ISO 13849-1: 2007 (Edition 2).
 “SRP/CS” stands for “Safety Related Parts of Control Systems”:

 6.2.3 Category B